How to Clean Up the Windows Installer Cache Folder

 Can you arbitrarily delete the Windows\Installer folder or some of its files?

 In short, NO!
 You should never randomly delete the contents of the C:\Windows\Installer folder manually.
 The system automatically manages it.
+See the More Information section at the end of this article.
+Deleting the Installer folder will cause errors when installing programs.
+Please see Error 0x80070660: The Temp folder is full or inaccessible.

-So how do you find the orphaned .msi files in the Windows Installer folder?
+So, how do you find the orphaned .msi files in the Windows Installer folder?

-Download PatchCleaner from homedev software, and run it.
+Download PatchCleaner from HomeDev Software, and run it.

 patchcleaner to clean up windows installer folder